sonata-project/ecommerce/docs/reference/architecture/order.rst

         // ...
     }

-Regarding the payment statuses, here are the possible values:
+Regarding the `Payment` statuses, here are the possible values:

 .. code-block:: php

+    <?php

+    // ...

     interface TransactionInterface
     {